 Data Sources

-The data source for this indicator was geographic data layers of impervious surfaces in the Piscataqua Region watershed produced by the UNH Complex Systems Research Center.
+The data source for this indicator was geographic data layers of impervious surfaces in the Piscataqua Region watershed produced by the UNH Earth Systems Research Center.
 The data are available for download from NH GRANIT.
 The primary source data for the project comprised 2015 1-foot resolution, 4-band orthophotography in New Hampshire; 2015 1-meter resolution, 3-band orthophotography in Maine; and existing 2010 impervious cover (IC) feature data sets.
 Older vintage orthophotography (2010 and 2005) was also used for reference.

 Additional Results (Beyond the Data Reported in the SOOE)